Hisham178/ros2_tutorial_ws/README.md

 # ros2_tutorial_ws

-Pubish and Subscribe using RQT C++
+1. Publish and subscribe using RQT in C++

 ![Alt text](<screen_capture/Screenshot from 2023-11-10 10-16-21.png>)